Chirag2109/Mahjong_Game/README.md

 3. Open the `index.html` file in your web browser to start playing.

 ## Gameplay
 Mahjong is a tile-based game that involves skill, strategy, and calculation.
-The objective is to clear the board by matching tiles in pairs.
+The objective is to clear the board by matching tiles.
 Players take turns to draw and discard tiles while aiming to form a complete set.

 ## How to Play
 1. **Starting the Game**: Click on the "Start" button on the main entrance screen.